Soldier charged after video of confrontation with Black man

 Johnson said authorities arrived at the scene and only gave Pentland a citation for malicious injury to property for slapping the man's phone out of his hand and cracking it.

 Officials at Fort Jackson, the U.S. Army’s largest basic training facility, said Wednesday they were looking into the incident.
-On one of its Twitter accounts, base officials also said that U.S. Department of Justice authorities were investigating as well.
+On one of its Twitter accounts, base officials also said that Justice Department authorities were investigating as well.

 According to social media accounts connected to Pentland, he has been stationed at Fort Jackson since 2019 and has worked as a drill sergeant at the garrison, a 53,000-acre complex that trains 50% of all soldiers and 60% of women who enter the Army each year.